techidaily/site-fox-helps/source/_posts/in-2024-transforming-still-images-into-expressive-animations-gif.md

 ### Tenor

-The [Tenor](https://tenor.com/)platform was founded by Frank Nawabi, Erick Hachenburg, and David McIntosh in 2014\.
+The [Tenor](https://tenor.com/) platform was founded by Frank Nawabi, Erick Hachenburg, and David McIntosh in 2014\.
 The platform offers a variety of royalty-free GIF templates that you can use for your podcasts/video outros.

 With this platform, you can easily create templates tailored to your brand and messaging.
 Moreover, you can download the Tenor keyboard to share GIF templates with others directly.